rainawan/BruinDictionary/README.md

 3. **NEVER DO PROP DRILLING** !!
    - Always love custom hooks and context provider
 4. Avoid using useEffect as much as possible.
 It creates a lot of side-effects and is very expensive
+5. PLEASE ORGANIZE FILES, do not throw them all in src folder
-5. Multiple small components are better than all-in-one component
+6. Multiple small components are better than all-in-one component
-6. Since we are not using typescript, be careful of types!
+7. Since we are not using typescript, be careful of types!

 ## Configuring Firebase

-- Create `.env.local` in your project root
+- Create `.env.local` in your root

   ```
   VITE_FIREBASE_KEY="firebase api key here"